Dr. Mwelwa Mulenga (Courtesy Photo)

-A humanitarian is often described as someone who has a genuine concern for or helping to improve the welfare and happiness of people.
-Fitting that definition is Dr. Mwelwa Mulenga, vice president for Energy and Infrastructure for the Los Angeles-Lusaka Sister City Committee and a scholar-practitioner in entrepreneurship and organizational leadership.
+A humanitarian is often described as someone who has a genuine concern for, or to help improve the welfare and happiness of people.
+Fitting that definition is Dr. Mwelwa Mulenga, vice president for Energy and Infrastructure Los Angeles-Lusaka Sister City Committee, and a scholar-practitioner in entrepreneurship and organizational leadership.

 In recent interview with the L.A.
 Sentinel, Dr. Mulenga discussed his work in America and Zambia, what he is most proud of, and how L.A. natives can get involved with the Sister City Committee.